StIvesTabletop/stivestabletop.github.io/_posts/2021-09-22-fifteenth-session.md

 Another 3 table session with 11 attendees, all returners playing a varied selection of game themes and mechanisms.

-Early joiners tried quick(ish) game of [Gloom][G], where the aim is to make your family of misfits as miserable as possible then kill them off before your opponents play nice events on them, the winner is the player with the lowest total family score.
+Early joiners tried a quick(ish) game of [Gloom][G], where the aim is to make your family of misfits as miserable as possible then kill them off before your opponents play nice events on them, the winner is the player with the lowest total family score.
 A somewhat dark humoured game and with an interesting transparent card mechanism modifying the misery value of your family members.
 A light-weight story-telling ice-breaker as you pile on the improbable events like "Pursued by Poodles" or "Widowed at the Wedding" or conversely need to negate "Delighted by Ducklings" or "Blessed by the Bishop" before deciding the time is right to put that family member out of their misery - "was pushed down the stairs" or "ran out of air".

 ![Lost Ruins of Arnak](/images/posts/2021_09_22/LostRuinsArnak01.jpg "Lost Ruins of Arnak"){:class="img_post"}